Klipper3d/klipper/docs/Config_Reference.md

 #initial_GREEN: 0
 #initial_BLUE: 0
 #initial_WHITE: 0
-#   The PCA9533 only supports 1 or 0.
-The default is 0.
-On the
+#   The PCA9533 supports any value between 0 and 1.
+The default is 0 for all leds.
+#   The PCA9533 has one on/off channel and two PWM channels for controlling led brightness
+#   so some combinations of led settings are approximated.
-#   mightyboard, the white led is not populated.
+# .
+On the mightyboard, the white led is not populated.
+Using it may result in odd colors.
 #   Use GCODE to modify led values after startup.
+Leds may be controlled individually.
-#   set_led led=my_pca9533 red=1 green=1 blue=1
+#   set_led led=my_pca9533 red=1 green=0.3 blue=0.7
 ```

 ## [gcode_button]